$\Xi_b \to \Xi$ form factors from lattice QCD and Standard-Model predictions for $\Xi_b \to \Xi \mu^+\mu^-$ and $\Xi_b \to \Xi \gamma$ decays: Chiral-continuum-kinematic extrapolations

 \end{enumerate}

 One can then compute the observable of interest (such as the value of a form factor, or a decay rate depending on the form factors) for each of the accepted samples to obtain the probability distribution for the observable.
 We have done this for the values of the form factors at $q^2=0$ and $q^2=q^2_{\rm max}$ and found that the distributions are reasonably close to Gaussian, and it is sufficient to instead evaluate the form factors using the mean vector of the accepted parameter samples, and evaluate their uncertainty with derivative-based error propagation using the covariance matrix of the $z$-expansion parameters computed from the accepted samples.
 We have performed the analysis for different $z$-expansion orders up to $N=6$, and found that the central values and uncertainties of the form factors at $q^2=0$ (which, in the semileptonic region, is the point with the highest sensitivity to $N$, as it corresponds to the farthest extrapolation of the lattice data) stabilize at $N=5$ and are practically unchanged when going to $N=6$.
 Therefore, we choose the $N=5$ results as our final results.

-In the Supplemental Material \cite{Supplemental}, we provide machine-readable files containing, for the 58 $z$-expansion fit parameters, \begin{enumerate} \item The 4350 accepted samples (out of 20,000,000 initial samples) from the above procedure, \item The mean vector and covariance matrix of the accepted samples, \item The best-fit values and covariance matrix from the initial fit in step 1 above.
-These are included for reproducibility and possibly different statistical processing, and should not be used directly in phenomenological applications. \end{enumerate} The mean vector and standard deviations of the accepted samples are also listed in Table~\ref{tab:zfit_params}.
-Plots of the chiral-continuum extrapolations of the form factors are shown in Figs.~\ref{fig:vector_extrap}, \ref{fig:axial_vector_extrap}, \ref{fig:tensor_extrap}, and \ref{fig:tensor_tilde_extrap}.
-The physical-limit curves were evaluated using the mean vector and covariance matrix of the accepted samples.
+We tested the convergence of the means, standard deviations, and correlations of the accepted samples with the sample size by successively increasing the number of initial samples by factors of 4 until the changes in the means and standard deviations of the accepted samples are below $0.015$ times the standard deviations for all parameters, and the absolute changes in all elements of the correlation matrix are below $0.025$.
+The predictions for the form factors and for the physical observables considered in this work were seen to stabilize well before these criteria were reached.